jasonlcy91/TweetMine/README.md

 # TweetMine - Twitter Tweet Mining Machine

 My advanced Twitter Tweet Mining Machine that can mine tweets by batches with interval.
+Volunteered to write for a senior project.

+Sneak peak:
 ```
 def __main():